 The exemption for teachers

 The exemption for teachers, applicable in university and college situations, is in place with regard to patentable inventions.
 Researchers are exempted from otherwise enforceable principles in the 1949 law on the right to an employee's inventions (SFS 1949:345).
 As a starting point, a researcher therefore has full ownership rights to his or her research result of this kind, if another agreement has not been reached.
 According to custom, this exemption has been extended to cover copyright-protected material.
 But a particular college may reach agreements with the employees concerning for example rights to computer programs or the right to publish copyrighted material on the Internet.
 When collaborating with for example american scholars, one should note that they have no such exemption in place, and that patents there belong to the universities.

 The Swedish government recently investigated the need for and consequences of an abolishment of the exemption for teachers.
 Abolishment would give a college the right to a teacher's invention against a reasonable compensation.
 The investigator also looked into universities' and colleges' obligation to support the commercialisation of research results and considered introducing an obligation on the part of teachers to report inventions to their employer.
 The investigator also examined the need for an expanded confidentiality regarding information in research.
-The results are: Nyttiggörande av högskoleuppfinningar SOU 2005:95 (Ministry of Education & Science) As a first consequence, a legislative proposal has been approved, resulting in an addition to the Secrecy Act of an expanded confidentiality concerning business conditions, inventions or research results that are involved in research collaborations between colleges and private actors.
+The results are: Nyttiggörande av högskoleuppfinningar SOU 2005:95 (Ministry of Education & Research) As a first consequence, a legislative proposal has been approved, resulting in an addition to the Secrecy Act of an expanded confidentiality concerning business conditions, inventions or research results that are involved in research collaborations between colleges and private actors.
 A presupposition is that the private actor's cooperation was dependent on the information not becoming public.
 Concerning other proposals in the inquiry, the government has said that it will not at present suggest any further actions.

 The importance of publications